lueschem/lueschem.github.io/_posts/2021-11-22-Surprisingly-Easy-IoT-Device-Management.md

 ------------

 When Mender [applies the configuration](https://docs.mender.io/add-ons/configure/device-integration) to the device it calls hook scripts in a `.d` folder.
-Our hooks script looks like this:
+Our hook script looks like this:

 ``` bash
 #!/bin/bash